Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - Unity tutorials: UNDER CONSTRUCTION

 - [**Creating AssetBundles for porPOIse**](CreatingAssetBundles.md) tutorial:
-  - If you already know how to use create assets and use the Unity Editor, go through this tutorial to create your own AssetBundle.
+  - If you already know how to use create assets (3D models, images, sounds etc.) and how to use the Unity Editor, go through this tutorial to create your own AssetBundle.
   - You will need to use a Mac to make the iOS AssetBundle, and an iOS smartphone to test it.
   - You will need a Windows PC to make the Android AssetBundle, and an Android smartphone to test it.
   - If you only have one type of PC, you will need to send your assets to the admin or team up with another artist to get the other asset bundle.

 .
-## Original Documentation - ONLY if you want to set up your own porPOIse!!!
+## Original Documentation - ONLY to set up your own porPOIse!!!

 ===PorPOISe for Layar===
 Portable Point-of-Interest Server for Layar